fgnt/pb_bss/README.md

 This repository covers the EM algorithms proposed in the Interspeech paper "Tight integration of spatial and spectral features for BSS with Deep Clustering embeddings" presented at Interspeech 2017 in Stockholm.

-Currently, the repository contains the used EM algorithms and also also alternative observation models.
+Currently, the repository contains the EM algorithms presented in the paper and some alternative observation models.

 ```
 @InProceedings{Drude2017DeepClusteringIntegration,